Disclaimer: I don’t own the Lancers and have made no profit from this story.

-Murdoch wasn’t mad…well not completely.
+Murdoch wasn’t mad…Well not completely.
 When he’d seen his younger son ride out, he’d been ripped by a sudden feeling of panic as Val’s words came back to haunt him.
 ‘When things get too much for the kid, he runs, Murdoch.
 That’s what he’s always done’, run, like his Mama before him…we gotta change that.’
 And Murdoch had agreed.

 Scott tried to lighten the mood.
 “Well, it’s a darn good job Murdoch’s got your gun all locked up then, isn’t it, little brother?”
 He laughed but only with his mouth.
 His eyes were filled with sadness for his brother.

-Gone was that cocky boy they were only getting to know; replaced by a look of deflation, hurt and betrayal.
+Gone was that cocky boy, they were only just getting to know; replaced by a look of deflation, hurt and betrayal.

 “Murdoch, I could’ve taken the deceit.
 Hell, I kinda knew she was lying to me.
 I could’ve even lived with the fact she didn’t love me.”
 He rubbed his hands together.
-“Shit had me the best month ever,” his eyes lit with mischief, “Ain’t the first time someone’s told me they love me when they didn’t,” he said, a sheepish grin forming.
+“Shit had me the best month ever,” his eyes lit up with the memory of it.
+“Ain’t the first time someone’s told me they loved me, when they didn’t,” he said, a sheepish grin forming.
 Hell, whores at the Silver Dollar tell me that all the time…but…it was the…” The lump in his throat prevented him from finishing.

 Murdoch didn’t miss the move and smiled.
 “You’ve got a lot of growing still to do, Johnny, and nineteen is no age for getting married.”

 Johnny nodded.
 “Yeah, I know but I’d kinda got used to the idea of havin’ a kid…and….well…”

 “You wanted something to call your own, son?”